Monfalcone: Transport

 Monfalcone railway station, opened in 1860, is a junction between the Venice–Trieste railway and the Udine–Trieste railway.

 The construction and design records of the ships produced in Monfalcone Shipyard Number 1 from 1909 - 1967 have been preserved in the Fondo Egone Missio Archives (Egone Missio Archives).

+Monfalcone is home to the northernmost commercial port in the Adriatic, the Mediterranean and Italy, making it the second largest regional port and the hub for unloading goods destined for all of Europe.
+The Port of Monfalcone is thus a highly diverse port, with a de facto specialization in the automotive market, whose traffic is rapidly growing.

+It operates in close synergy with the Port of Trieste, both being part of the Eastern Adriatic Port System Authority.